Lead Opinion

 A. Breach of Contract Claim

-Longaker argues that the district court erred in holding that he lacked standing to assert his breach of contract claim.
-We review de novo the district court‘s grant of a motion to dismiss for lack of subject matter jurisdiction under
+Longaker argues that the district court erred in holding that he lacked standing to assert his breach of contract

-Longaker does not raise a serious objection to the district court‘s analysis on this issue.
-Instead, he argues that the guaranteed payments constitute post-petition earnings for services, which are excluded from the bankruptcy estate under
+Longaker does not raise a serious objection to the district court’s analysis on this issue.
+Instead, he argues that the guaranteed payments constitute post-petition earnings for services, which are excluded from the bankruptcy estate under § 541(a)(6).

-A post-petition payment on a pre-petition contractual interest belongs to the bankruptcy estate if the payment is neither attributable to nor conditioned upon the debtor‘s post-petition services.
+A post-petition payment on a pre-petition contractual interest belongs to the bankruptcy estate if the payment is neither attributable to nor conditioned upon the debtor’s post-petition services.
 See Parsons v.
-Union Planters Bank (In re Parsons), 280 F.3d 1185, 1188 (8th Cir.
-2002) (rejecting debtor‘s argument that
+Union Planters Bank (In re Parsons),

-Longaker‘s argument that had Boston Scientific not terminated him, the payments he received under the Agreement would have been future earnings falling within
+Longaker’s argument that had Boston Scientific not terminated him, the payments he received under the Agreement would have been future earnings falling within § 541(a)(6) does not require a different result.
+Courts construe § 541(a)(6)!s earning exception narrowly and apply it only to payments a debtor receives post-petition if the money is attributable to post-petition services actually rendered by the debtor.
+See Stinnett v.
+Laplante (In re Stinnett),

 B. Retaliation Claim

 Longaker admits that he never filed a written request to amend his complaint.
 Instead, he argues that he requested leave to amend his complaint during the motion to dismiss hearing and that the district court abused its discretion by not allowing him to do so.
 A review of the hearing transcript belies this argument.
-Although Longaker‘s attorney discussed the possibility of amending his complaint, he indicated at the end of the hearing that he would seek leave to do so only if the district court dismissed the MHRA claim.
-The district court then explained that if “it‘s part of your request to seek leave to amend,” the local rules required Longaker to submit an amended complaint and show how the amended complaint would cure the initial complaint‘s defects.
-Longaker‘s attorney‘s response was that this was “probably a bridge that is not to be crossed today.”
+Although Longaker’s attorney discussed the possibility of amending his complaint, he indicated at the end of the hearing that he would seek leave to do so only if the district court dismissed the MHRA claim.
+The district court then explained that if “it’s part of your request to seek leave to amend,” the local rules required Longaker to submit an amended complaint and show how the amended complaint would cure the initial complaint’s defects.
+Longaker’s attorney’s response was that this was “probably a bridge that is not to be crossed today.”
 Because Longaker never requested leave to amend his complaint, the district court cannot be faulted for failing to allow him to do so.
 See Steele v.
-City of Bemidji, 257 F.3d 902, 905 (8th Cir.
-2001) (explaining that a party “cannot fault the District Court for failing to grant him leave to amend when he did not seek permission to do so“).
+City of Bemidji, 257 F.Bd 902, 905 (8th Cir.2001) (explaining that a party “cannot fault the District Court for failing to grant him leave to amend when he did not seek permission to do so”).

 III.
 Conclusion